 - When smokers are smoking, it expands their airways even further, making it easier for their lungs to absorb nicotine and other chemicals.

 - When they are not smoking, it shuts off their internal nitrogen oxide production line, causing their airways to constrict.
 This is one reason why regular smokers often have difficulty breathing.

-Tobacco smoke also contains many other poisons that produce harmful effects.
+Tobacco smoke also contains many other chemicals that produce harmful effects.
 These can be carried throughout the body via our blood vessels.

-Toluene can damage brain cells and interfere with their development.
+- Toluene can damage brain cells and interfere with learning, memory and development.

 Question about cancer?
 Contact our information nurse team